JBtallgrass/datafun-06-eda/datafun-06-finding.md

 ## Dataset Overview

 The dataset consists of several physicochemical properties of wines, such as acidity, sugar content, alcohol level, and a quality rating from 0 to 10.
-We aim to understand how these properties correlate with the wine's quality and what factors are most indicative of a high-quality wine.
+The project aims to present how these properties correlate with the wine's quality and what factors are most indicative of a high-quality wine.

 ## Subsection 1: Distribution of Wine Quality

 ### Goal

-Our first exploration seeks to understand the distribution of wine quality scores across the dataset.
+The first exploration seeks to understand the distribution of wine quality scores across the dataset.

 ### Chart